ExecutivePro User Guide

 Taking leave : leave

 There are plenty of instances where employees take leave, and it is such a tedious task to manage employee leaves.
 ExecutivePro allows you to help your employees take leave so you no longer have to manually track remaining leaves for each employee.
-Note that for resetting or increasing an employee’s leave count use the edit
+Note that for resetting or increasing an employee’s leave count use the edit command above instead. (leave can only help an employee take leave).

 Format: leave EMPLOYEE_ID l/LEAVE_COUNT

-take leave.
-If such an employee doesn’t exist, an error message will be shown. - Number of days of leave is specified by
+- Helps the employee with the specified EMPLOYEE_IDtake leave.
+If such an employee doesn’t exist, an error message will be shown.

-.
-If the employee does not have enough remaining leave, an error message will be shown. - Existing leave count will decrease by the number of days of leave taken.
+- Existing leave count will decrease by the number of days of leave taken.

 Examples: